PharmaDev/pharmachain/README.md

 # pharmachain

-Putting Pharmacies on the Blockchain
+A project putting the transactions between patients, doctors, pharmacies and insurances on the blockchain.